Fay (TV series): Cast

-Synopsis
+Plot

 Fay Stewart is a 43-year-old woman in San Francisco who divorces her philandering husband, attorney Jack Stewart, after 25 years of marriage.
 She takes a job as a secretary in a law firm run by two eccentric attorneys, her boss Danny Messina and his partner Al Cassidy, where she befriends another secretary, Letty Gilmore.
 She then moves into her own apartment and begins dating, leading the life of a swinging single and getting involved in rather risqué situations.
 Jack keeps trying to win her back, and her conservative daughter Linda and stuffy son-in-law Elliot disapprove of her new lifestyle.
 In contrast, her tactless, unhappily married neighbor and friend Lillian lives vicariously through Fay's romantic adventures.

 Production

 Susan Harris created Fay, Paul Junger Witt was its executive producer, and Jerry Mayer was it producer.
 Episode directors included Alan Arkin and James Burrows.
 The show was a production of Danny Thomas Productions and Universal Television.

 Jaye P. Morgan performed the theme song, "Coming into My Own," composed by George Tipton.

 Fay had a notably unsuccessful run.
 Harris criticized NBC for the show's failure, saying that it had been intended as a sophisticated adult comedy, but the network scheduled it to air at 8:30 p.m. in the middle of the "family viewing hour."
 The network then had ordered many changes to the show's characterization and dialogue to make it suitable for family viewing, weakening Fay′s intended import.
 The series is notable for Lee Grant's lashing out at NBC executives on The Tonight Show on October 30, 1975, for the network's poor scheduling and quick cancellation of Fay.

 At the 28th Primetime Emmy Awards in 1976, Grant was nominated for an Emmy for Outstanding Lead Actress in a Comedy Series for Fay but lost out to Mary Tyler Moore for Moore's performance in The Mary Tyler Moore Show.